 Project Catnip was established because spaying/neutering is a critical tool in ending animal overpopulation in a humane and cost-effective manner.
 Additionally, quite some time ago, our shelter instituted a policy of “neuter before adoption” which is meant to ensure our orphan animal friends are spayed/neutered prior to being placed back into our community.
 Some of our local veterinarians and the FLSPCA subsidize a portion of the cost of these important surgeries.
 Moreover, the Finger Lakes SPCA continues to offer spay/neuter services to assist feral cats in our county.
 This past year, we helped to provide TNVR (Trap, Neuter, Vaccinate & Return) services for ~100 feral felines.
-In 2019, we plan to continue to provide this vital assistance to feral and community cat populations.
+In 2020, we plan to continue to provide this vital assistance to community cat populations.

-These services, along with our ongoing care for sheltered animals, adoptions, the humane education program, emergency outreach for “at-risk” animals and canine training programs, help reduce companion animal overpopulation, alleviate animal suffering, prevent animal cruelty, save lives and diminish public rabies threats in our area.
+These services, along with our ongoing care for sheltered animals, adoptions, the humane education program, emergency outreach and canine training programs, help reduce companion animal overpopulation, alleviate animal suffering, prevent animal cruelty, save lives and diminish public rabies threats in our area.
 Because the Finger Lakes SPCA is primarily funded by private giving, your contribution of any size will help to make these essential services possible!
-We hope you will consider donating today to help with the cost of the ongoing care of our orphan animal friends and the wealth of other important services the Finger Lakes SPCA provides to our community.
+We hope you will consider donating today to help with the cost of the ongoing care of our homeless friends and the wealth of other important services the Finger Lakes SPCA provides to our community.

 YES, I WANT TO PROVIDE MEDICAL CARE AND SHELTER FOR THE ANIMALS!

 To mail in your donation, please click here to print and fill out our mail in donation form.

 Make a gift today